 During July 2015 David Irving starts a two-week tour of his favourite British cities, including London

 He meets his readers and talks to private groups about the mystery of the saturation bombing campaign in World War Two: Who started it?

-Registration is set at a price to cover the costs, around fifteen pounds.
-Click the city to register, or mail a cheque to Mr Irving (stating which location).
+Registration is necessary, at a price set to cover costs, less than twenty pounds.
+Click the city to register online, or mail a cheque (stating which location).
 You can bring friends you can vouch for; those eighteen and under also come in free.
 For organisational reasons, we notify registrants of the location a day or two ahead.
 In rare cases we reserve the right to refuse admission.